 ~~~~~~~~~~~~~~

-Public donations needed to buy treasured Jane Austen letters
+Public donations needed to buy treasured Jane Austen letters – now closed.

 Friends of National Libraries (FNL) is leading the campaign to raise £15m to acquire the Honresfield Library.
 It is in discussion with private philanthropists and sources of public funds to raise the purchase price and persuaded Sotherby’s to halt the sale for now.